-Standard of Care, Daniel Robinson on behalf of the California Advancing Pharmacy Practice Working Group others through the profession of pharmacy.
+Standard of Care, Daniel Robinson on behalf of the California Advancing Pharmacy Practice Working Group

+Members and stakeholders were advised about the Oath of a Pharmacist, wherein pharmacists promise to devote themselves to a lifetime of service to others through the profession of pharmacy.
 The presenter noted that the oath establishes an implicit agreement between health professionals and society to provide altruistic services, to maintain professional competence, and to maintain morality and integrity.